Cranbourne South

 PROFILE FAQ

-Cranbourne South has emerging levels of nearby infrastructure activity, ranking in the 38thth percentile nationally
+Cranbourne South has emerging levels of nearby infrastructure activity, ranking in the 31stth percentile nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 72 projects that could impact the area.
-Notable ones include Botanic Ridge Secondary College, Casey Fields South Residential, Casey Fields South Employment Precinct, and Levande Selandra Rise Retirement Village.
-The following list details those most relevant.
+The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 72 projects likely to impact the area.
+Notable projects include Botanic Ridge Secondary College, Casey Fields South Residential, Casey Fields South Employment Precinct, and Levande Selandra Rise Retirement Village.
+The following list details those projects considered most relevant.

 Professional plan users can use the search below to filter and access additional projects.